Disabled Help Tenerife - all the information you need

 Disabled help Tenerife.
 There are many services from which the disabled visitor to the island may benefit.
 I should perhaps begin by giving you details on the organisations that provide much helpful assistance.

-This is a company that was operating when I lived in Tenerife and, indeed, I had a mate who worked for them.
+These are companies that were operating when I lived in Tenerife and, indeed, I had a mate who worked for them.
 They're still going strong now.

 They provide all sorts of services for disabled people - airport transfers, wheelchair hire, mobility scooter hire and even have their own bus for disabled friendly excusions!